2sic/2sxc-docs/docs-src/pages/extensions/app-extensions/by-2sxc/datasources-open-meteo/index.md

 1. Creates an instance of the `OpenMeteoCurrent` DataSource
 2. Passes location and configuration values
-3. Reads the first item from the `Default` stream
-4. Access fields by name (as shown in the Visual Query inspector)
+3. Access fields by name (as shown in the Visual Query inspector)

 **Parameters:**